Chinese Taipei national football team

-The Chinese Taipei national football team (中華台北男子足球代表隊) represents Taiwan (The Republic of China) in international football and is controlled by the Chinese Taipei Football Association.
+The Chinese Taipei national football team (中華台北男子足球代表隊) represents Taiwan (the Republic of China) in international football and is controlled by the Chinese Taipei Football Association.
 Despite never qualifying for the FIFA World Cup, Chinese Taipei, then known as Republic of China, reached the semi-finals of the 1960 and 1968 AFC Asian Cups, finishing third in the former.
 The side also won gold at the 1954 and 1958 Asian Games, although the players in the team originated from British Hong Kong.

 History

-Formation and early success (1924–1970)
+Formation and early success (1954–1970)

-The Chinese Taipei Football Association (CTFA) was originally established in mainland China in 1924 as the China Football Association (CFA).
+What is now known as Chinese Taipei Football Association (CTFA) was originally established in mainland China in 1924 as the China Football Association (中華足球聯合會).
+It joined FIFA in 1931.
 Following the conclusion of the Chinese Civil War in 1949, the association relocated to Taiwan along with the Republic of China government.
-Taiwan joined FIFA in 1954, and competed internationally under the name "Republic of China".
-However, in FIFA's statistical records, the team was also referred to as "Taiwan" before officially adopting the name "Chinese Taipei" in 1982, following international agreements prompted by political tensions with the People's Republic of China (PRC).
+On 14 June 1952, FIFA acknowledged that the All-China Sports Federation (中華全國體育總會), which later established Chinese Football Association (中國足球協會) was part of, on People's Republic of China (PRC), not the China Football Association located on Taiwan, was the recognized authority over Chinese Football with their membership dating to 1924.
+Therefore, all the achievements and records of the ROC team up to 1949 were inherited by the PRC counterpart.

+Taiwan was separately admitted as a member of FIFA in June 1954 over the objections of the CFA and the PRC government at the 29th FIFA Congress in Bern. and competed internationally under the names of both "Republic of China" (in AFC and IOC-organized tournaments; Code: ROC) and "Taiwan" (in FIFA-organized tournaments; Code:TAI).
+Due to this inconsistency, from 1954 to 1978, the national team refused to participate in any FIFA-organized events, like FIFA World Cup and its qualifications, where they couldn't compete under the name of "Republic of China".
+Only in 1982 did the team fully adopt the name "Chinese Taipei".

 The national team achieved its greatest success during this early period.
 It qualified for the 1960 AFC Asian Cup and finished third, its best performance in the tournament to date.
 In the same year, the team also participated in the football tournament at the 1960 Summer Olympics.
 Notably, several players in the squad were originally from Hong Kong, despite Hong Kong having its own national team at the time.

 In 1970, an agreement between the CTFA and the Hong Kong Football Association ended the eligibility of Hong Kong-based players to represent Taiwan.
 The national team's performance declined significantly thereafter, and it has not qualified for the AFC Asian Cup or the FIFA World Cup since.